iCASE Project Call

 Interviews

-*The DTP understands the challenges involved in securing a cash contribution from a non-academic organisation.
-To support these efforts, we will accept Project Proposals at any time of the year where the partner is providing a cash contribution, but if you want a guaranteed opportunity to recruit an October 2024 entry student, or your partner is an SME with no cash contribution you must submit by the submission deadline stated.
+*If we still have co-funded iCASE studentship awards to allocate after the main round of project call, the programme will accept co-funded project proposals until an extended deadline of November 2024 (date TBC), but if you want a guaranteed opportunity to recruit an October 2025 entry student, or your partner is an SME with no cash contribution you must submit by the submission deadline stated.

 Submit a Project